internetofwater/nldi-db/README.md

 It will be available on your localhost's port `$DB_DEMO_PORT`.

+#### At Scale Database

+While not necessary for development, it can be useful to load and run the NLDI with full production data.
+The full production table data is available in this requester pays S3 bucket. `s3://nhgf-development.s3.amazonaws.com/dev/nldi-database-load/full-scale/`

+The `load-data.sh` script reads environment variables from a `.env` file accoring the the specification below, downloads production artifacts with the `aws` CLI, and uses `pg_restore` to load them.
+The script expects the postgres user's password to be available in a location like a .pgpass file.

+TODO: get the `load-data.sh` script to run via `docker-compose run load-data` rather than it being run in a developers environment.

 ### Docker Compose

 It is highly recommended to use Docker Compose to run the included Docker images, although they may also be run with typical Docker commands and additonal parameters.